sankalpsingha/CurrencyMan/README.md

 ## Testing

-A test page is included to verify the extension's functionality:
+Manual test pages are included to verify the extension's functionality:

+1. Build and install the extension
-1. Open `test-page.html` in Chrome after installing the extension
+2. Open `test/manual/test-page.html` in Chrome
-2. The page contains various currency formats to test the conversion feature
+3. The page contains various currency formats to test the conversion feature
-3. Select any currency value on the page to see the conversion
+4. Select any currency value on the page to see the conversion

 ## API Information